-National updates
+National context

-- 2.7 In July 2021 the latest version of the National Planning Policy Framework (NPPF) was published.
-NPPF paragraph 107 refers to setting local parking standards for both residential and non-residential development and that these should take account of: - a) accessibility of the development - b) the type, mix and use of development - c) the availability of and opportunities for public transport - d) local car ownership levels, and - e) The need to ensure an adequate provision of spaces for charging plug-in and other ultra-low emission vehicles. - 2.8 NPPF paragraph 133, refers to 'Building for a Healthy Life - A Design Toolkit for neighbourhoods, streets, homes and public spaces' which was published in 2020 and endorsed by Homes England, the HBF, Design Network and the Urban Design Group, reflecting the requirement for appropriate designs and layouts.
-Further details are also expressed in the companion guide to Building for a Healthy Life published by Homes England - Streets for a Healthy Life. - 2.9 NPPF paragraph 134 explicitly states that 'development that is not well designed should be refused, especially where it fails to reflect local design policies and government guidance on design...' reflecting the guidance in the National Design guide and National Model Design Code (see below) and taking into account any local design guidance.
+- 2.9 The National Planning Policy Framework (NPPF) published in September 2023 refers at paragraph 107 to setting local parking standards for both residential and non-residential development and that these should take account of: - a) accessibility of the development, - b) the type, mix and use of development, - c) the availability of and opportunities for public transport, - d) local car ownership levels, and - e) The need to ensure an adequate provision of spaces for charging plug-in and other ultra-low emission vehicles

+- 2.10 NPPF paragraph 133 refers to 'Building for a Healthy Life A Design Toolkit for neighbourhoods, streets, homes and public spaces' which was published in 2020 and endorsed by Homes England, the HBF, Design Network and the Urban Design Group, reflecting the requirement for appropriate designs and layouts.
+Further details are also expressed in the companion guide to Building for a Healthy Life published by Homes England Streets for a Healthy Life. - 2.11 NPPF paragraph 134 explicitly states that 'development that is not well designed should be refused, especially where it fails to reflect local design policies and government guidance on design...' reflecting the guidance in the National Design Guide and National Model Design Code (see below) and taking into account any local design guidance. - 2.12 The elements of the NPPF referred to in previous paragraphs 2.9 to 2.11 have been retained in proposed changes to the NPPF published for consultation in December 2022. - 2.13 Detail of cycle infrastructure provision was published in July 2020 by the Department of Transport LTN 1/20 Cycle Infrastructure Design, Dept for Transport.
+At the same time the Government published 'Gear Change: a bold vision for cycling and walking'.
+This sets out actions required to improve cycling and walking under four themes of: - 1. better streets for cycling and people,

-- 2.10 Detail of cycle infrastructure provision was published in July 2020 by the Department of Transport LTN 1/20 Cycle infrastructure design, Dept for Transport.
-At the same time the Government published 'Gear Change : a bold vision for cycling and walking'.
-This sets out actions required to improve cycling and walking under four themes of: - 1.
-Better streets for cycling and people - 2.
-Cycling and walking at the heart of decision making - 3.
-Empowering and encouraging local authorities, and - 4.
-Enabling people to cycle and protecting them when they do. - 2.11 In January 2021 the Government published National Design Guide and then in June/July 2021:
+- 2. cycling and walking at the heart of decision making, - 3. empowering and encouraging local authorities, and - 4. enabling people to cycle and protecting them when they do. - 2.14 In January 2021 the Government published National Design Guide and then in June/July 2021: